 I reviewed thousands of those available records (including source material) plus many more contemporary ones, and published my book The Birds of Southeast Michigan: Dearborn in 1996.
 It is now out of print, but copies are often available on Amazon.

 Now that RRBO has closed, I decided that I needed to completely re-do the annotated checklist with another 11 years of records.
 I won't be looking to publish it as a book, but am making the document available for download at a modest price.

 A Checklist of the Birds of Dearborn (as well as The Birds of Dearborn, An Annotated Checklist, or a bundle of both publications) is now available here.

-The checklist describes residency status, relative abundance, dates of occurrence, and sighting locations of 264 species plus two hypothetical species.
+The checklist describes residency status, relative abundance, dates of occurrence, and sighting locations of over 260 bird species.
 While focusing on Dearborn, status and dates for most species, especially songbirds, will be applicable to much of southern Michigan.

 The bulk of the records represent the period 1978-2018, but many date from as far back as the late 1800s.
 The majority of the records are from the campus of the University of Michigan-Dearborn, but hundreds are from elsewhere within current city limits, including before Dearborn was incorporated in 1929.
 Data is based on published reports, museum specimens, bird banding records, and vetted checklists; many tens of thousands of records were examined to compile this document.

 Here's an example of a few species accounts (the document includes definitions of all terms, locations, etc.):